franklinchou/learnings/msoffice/README.md

-Scripts and shortcuts for making Microsoft Office easier to use
+Scripts and shortcuts for making tools in the Microsoft Office suite easier to use